Things to do locally...

 Dogs allowed on the terrace (not inside)

-Find them on Instagram here
+Find the Dining Car on Instagram here

 Girls on Hills